About the Inn

 In 2000 the house was purchased by the previous innkeepers (Barb and Steve Tegarden) renovated and built into a bed and breakfast. (pictures of the renovation are in the library)

 In 2011, today’s owners, Robert and Leesa Smith, purchased the Inn and have modernized the B&B experience for today’s travelers.
 Leesa has over 30 years of experience in the hospitality, business and nonprofit world.
 She began her career with Hyatt Hotels Corp here in Indy and then was a manager at the Hyatt Regency Chicago for many years.
+Here in Indy, she worked at Fairbanks Drug and Alcohol Treatment Center for 16 years as a counselor and then as the Director of Communications and Business Development.
 Dr. Bob has a private practice as a psychotherapist here in Indy and retired in 2013 after 31 1/2 years as a career firefighter and paramedic with the Indianapolis Fire Dept. as the Lieutenant of Station 12.
-He also provides mental health services and manages Peer Support Teams for IFD as well as surrounding counties and cities to military and public safety members with PTSD.
-He also provides counseling services for those individuals outside public safety for generalized depress and anxiety and is an EMDR practitioner.
+He also provides mental health services and manages Peer Support Teams for IFD as well as surrounding counties and cities.
+He also provides counseling services for those individuals outside public safety for generalized depression, anxiety, PTSD and is an EMDR practitioner.

-John was born in Chillicothe, Missouri and grew up on his family's farm with his two brothers and sisters.
+John was born in Chillicothe, Missouri and grew up on his family's farm with his two brothers and two sisters.
 John attended CMSU for Business Management and in 1994 made his way to Indianapolis.
 Once in Indianapolis, John spent the next 19 years working as Concierge/Evening Manager at The Canterbury Hotel until it's doors were closed permanently in December of 2013.
 John joins our staff as a part time Innkeeper and always greets guests with his warm smile and welcoming nature.
-Housekeeper Jeannie Blackburn
+John recently won the Rose Award from Visit Indy.
+This is a highly prestigious award given annually to those people working in hospitality throughout Indianapolis that go 'above and beyond' in the service of guests.
+Out of 77,000 people, 10 awards are given out.
+John has always been a star here in Indy and we are so proud to have him here at Nestle Inn. <Bekcy Yeamen, Innkeeper

 Chef Lauren Day grew up in Crawfordsville Indiana and moved to Indianapolis after she graduated high school to study pastry arts at The Chef's Academy.
 She graduated with high honors from the Chef's Academy and loves sharing her passion for pastries.
 Chef Lauren has been creating custom cakes since she was 12 years old and has been running a small dessert business for over 8 years.
 She also worked at one of Indianapolis's most famous family owned bakeries, Taylor's Bakery.
 Chef Lauren currently works for The Chef's Academy as a high school relations specialist traveling to local Indiana schools, conducting cooking demos, and helping high school students learn more about their interest in pursuing a career in the culinary industry.
 Chef Anna Powell : Cooking Class Chef